-The Sub-funds are marketable to all eligible investors provided they can meet the minimum age and subscription levels.
-The Sub-funds may be suitable for investors who see collective investment schemes as a convenient way of participating in investment markets.
-It may be suitable for investors wishing to seek to achieve defined investment objectives.
-Such investors must have experience with, or understand, products where the capital is at risk.
+The Sub-funds, other than WS Ruffer Pacific & Emerging Markets Fund, are marketable to all eligible investors provided they can meet the minimum subscription levels.
+The Subfunds may be suitable for investors who see collective investment schemes as a convenient way of participating in investment markets.
+They may be suitable for investors wishing to seek to achieve defined investment objectives.
+Such investors must have experience with or understand products where the capital is at risk.
 Investors must be able to accept some risk to their capital, thus the Sub-funds may be suitable for investors who are looking to set aside the capital for at least 5 years.
-If you are uncertain whether this product is suitable for you, please contact a professional adviser.
+If you are uncertain whether these products are suitable for you, please contact a professional adviser.